 Ski Beach & Monkey Island

-Venetian Gardens Ski Beach in Leesburg, FL, at one time drew hundreds of individuals to its shores.
+Venetian Gardens Ski Beach in Leesburg, FL, at one time drew hundreds of individuals to its shores and surrounds the shimmering Lake Harris.
 It was named by the locals back in the day because it was such a perfect spot for water skiing!

 Nowadays, it’s a favorite amongst friends and families for a number of activities such as picnics, community events like the 4th of July lake fireworks show or just a great place to relax and simply admire the calm waters of Lake Harris.